-PRACTICAL (TIME-6Hrs.): Instructions to be given by the External Examiner for conducting the examination.
-Model male/female to be hired for a group of 25 students and instructions will be given by the external examiner.
+PRACTICAL (TIME-6HRS): Model male/female to be hired for a group of 25 students and instructions will be given by the external examiner.

 Objectives & Pre-requisites: The purpose of this subject is to capture the action and posture in proportion of human body within given space.